ifroz/node-circle-elastic-beanstalk/README.md

 # node-circle-elastic-beanstalk
-Deploying a Node app using CircleCI 2 workflows and Elastic Beanstalk
+Deploying a Node app using CircleCI 2 workflows and Elastic Beanstalk (Docker)

 To set this up yourself, fork this repository and follow these steps: